Is Laundry Detergent Toxic & What Toxins Are In It?

-Laundry is an inevitable, necessary and inescapable part of life.
+Laundry detergent is an inevitable, necessary and inescapable part of life.
 Whether you’re a household of 1 or 10, laundry detergent is essential.
 If you’re anything like me, you probably haven't given much thought to which detergent you choose.

 Buzz words like whitening, brightening and enzyme powered all serve to capture our interest and our purchasing power.
 However, if we look beyond these words into what that actually means ingredients-wise, they become much less enticing.

-- Bleach - often used to brighten whites, its fumes cause respiratory distress and on contact with skin and eyes it is able to cause caustic burns.
+- Bleach - often used to brighten whites, its toxic fumes cause respiratory distress and on contact with skin and eyes it is able to cause caustic burns.

 While warning labels on packing usually only refer to the risks posed by ingestion of the substance, it's worth noting that only around 10% of health issues are a result of ingestion.
-The other 90% are caused by consistent inhalation of particles, vapours and skin contact.
+The other 90% are caused by consistent inhalation of particles, vapors and skin contact.

-Additionally, the surfactants found in detergents are highly toxic to aquatic life and organisms.
+Additionally, the surfactants found in laundry detergents are highly toxic to aquatic life and organisms.
 Surfactants work to interrupt the surface tension of oil and water to allow them to mix and wash dirt away.
 Highly effective in cleaning clothes, but deadly to marine life.
-When these chemicals wash into our waterways, the overall surface tension of the water is reduced, making it easier for the body of water to absorb other pollutants in the atmosphere.
-Your choice of washing detergent and its impact goes well beyond just that wash.
+When these toxins wash into our waterways, the overall surface tension of the water is reduced, making it easier for the body of water to absorb other pollutants in the atmosphere.
+Your choice of laundry detergent and its impact goes well beyond just that wash.